 The residential street sweeping program is an important tool used to keep the District clean.
 In previous years, DPW sweepers have collected more than 2,000 tons of litter and pollutants as they traveled more than 31,095 miles across the city.
 DPW also sweeps neighborhoods where parking is restricted, during sweeping hours.
 DPW will sweep neighborhoods where there are no parking restrictions, as well as sections of arterial roadway when curbsides are available.

-To remind motorists of the restrictions, DPW will issue warnings between Tuesday, March 1 and Monday, March 14, to vehicles parked during the sweeping periods.
-After March 14, violators will be subject to $45 fines.
+To remind motorists of the restrictions, DPW will issue warnings between Wednesday, March 1 and Friday, March 10, to vehicles parked during the sweeping periods.
+After March 14, violators will be subject to $45 fines and relocation which carries a $100 fee.
 Generally, parking is prohibited for two hours (9:30 am to 11:30 am or 12:30 pm to 2:30 pm) while sweeping is underway.
 When parking is allowed on only one side of the street, vehicles can park on one side, and may park on the other side the following day.

-DPW will begin cleaning residential alleys from April 4 and October 31 by Ward.
+DPW will begin cleaning residential alleys from April to October by Ward.
 In between cleanings, residents are asked to pick up litter in the alleys.
 Call 311 to request an alley cleaning for alleys that are in condition to pose a hazard to public safety or have become inaccessible to emergency vehicles.
-Beginning April 4, 2022 Solid Waste Education and Enforcement Program inspectors (SWEEP) will assess alley conditions and provide education and enforcement as needed.
+Beginning in April Solid Waste Education and Enforcement Program inspectors (SWEEP) will assess alley conditions and provide education and enforcement as needed.

 Yard waste collection is now year-round however, spring is the peak season.
 Residents must call 311 to make an appointment for yard waste collection.
 Residents can also visit 311.dc.gov to make an appointment or download and schedule an appointment using the 311 mobile app available at the Google Play and Apple App stores.